7ep/demo/ui_tests/README.txt

     pipenv install

 In order to run the Selenium tests with these instructions, you need Chrome and a driver for the browser.
-Download Chromedriver (check http://chromedriver.chromium.org/) and make sure it's in your path.
+Download Chromedriver (check http://chromedriver.chromium.org/) and make sure it's in your path or in the ui_tests directory.